Facebook will block foreign ad-buying during election

-Social media giant Facebook Inc said on Friday it would block electoral advertisements purchased outside Australia from being displayed there ahead of a national election due in May.
+Social media giant Facebook said on Friday it would block electoral advertisements purchased outside Australia from being displayed here ahead of a national election due in May.

 The move, along with other measures to combat misinformation comes with the company and social media firms around the world, under pressure to rid their platforms of fake news and nefarious political meddling.